ilyaizen/habistat/README.md

 ## 🗺️ Roadmap (Future Ideas)

-- [ ] Advanced analytics and reporting for habits and app usage.
-- [ ] AI-driven insights and suggestions for habit formation (Premium).
 - [ ] More gamification elements (badges, leaderboards for friends).
 - [ ] Public API for integrations.
 - [ ] More themes and customization options.